amiaxys/via-viridis/README.md

 # Via Viridis
-A chance and choice-based adventure game.
+A choice-based game in a world overgrown with plants.